 So the general struck upon a politically expedient solution: Because Virginia had seceded from the Union, he argued, he no longer had a constitutional obligation to return the runaways.
 Rather, in keeping with military law governing war between nations, he would seize the three runaways as contraband—property to be used by the enemy against the Union.

-By war’s end, approximately half a million formerly enslaved people and other African-American freedmen had sought protection behind Union lines.
+By war’s end, approximately half a million formerly enslaved people and other African American freedmen had sought protection behind Union lines.
 These “contraband,” as they became known, usually lived in camps hastily erected almost anywhere the army was stationed.
-The large number of runaways who flocked to Union lines belies the outdated and racist nation that enslaved African-Americans simply waited for emancipation by singing hymns and strumming banjos; rather, they seized almost every chance to pursue their freedom, often risking death, and in so doing, helped make slavery a central issue of the Civil War.
+The large number of runaways who flocked to Union lines belies the outdated and racist notion that enslaved African Americans simply waited for emancipation by singing hymns and strumming banjos; rather, they seized almost every chance to pursue their freedom, often risking death, and in so doing, helped make slavery a central issue of the Civil War.